 Veterans Benefits Attorneys

-If you sustain an injury while serving in the military, on active duty or while working on a military base, then you may be able to collect compensation.
-In the event that your injury prevents you from working in the future, you may qualify for veterans disability benefits as well.
-However, many veterans who apply for rightful benefits receive a denial and must appeal.
+If you sustain or aggravate an injury or contract a disease or condition while serving in the military, or while on active duty or while working on a military base, then you may qualify for veterans benefits if you meet certain other conditions.
+However, many veterans who apply for benefits receive a denial and must appeal.
 In some cases, this can mean that years pass before you receive the compensation you deserve.
-Having experienced veterans benefits attorneys on your side gives you a better chance of approval, and can even expedite the process in some cases.
+Having an experienced VA Disability attorney on your side gives you a better chance of approval, and can even expedite the process in some cases.
 You may also be entitled to Social Security disability benefits in addition to VA benefits.

-Have you or someone you love applied for VA benefits and been denied?
-At Riddle & Brantley, LLP, we have been helping veterans throughout North Carolina obtain the benefits they deserve for more than 30 years.
-We represent claims for disability benefits for veterans as well as personal injury claims for active service members.
+At Riddle & Brantley, we have been helping veterans throughout North Carolina obtain the benefits they deserve for more than 30 years.
+We represent veterans in their claims for VA Disability benefits as well as personal injury claims for active service members.
 Additionally, we have experience with claims involving Cherry Point and Camp Lejeune water contamination.
 In these cases, family members of military personnel and civilian employees may also qualify for benefits.
 If you are unsure if you are eligible or have been denied benefits, contact us today for a free consultation.
 We offer free consultations for both VA benefits and Social Security disability, and we can discuss your eligibility for both cases in one phone call.
 We are available 24 hours a day, 7 days a week.

 Benefits are available for veterans who are not dishonorably discharged (your discharge can be Honorable or General to qualify) and who have a service-related injury or condition.
 This can mean you suffered an injury or developed a physical or mental condition while in service.
 However, you may also be eligible for VA benefits if a previous condition became worse while you served.